 03.01 QA Program.

-Verify that a QA program has been established and implemented (including plans, procedures, and instructions), and addresses safety-related work related to activities in support of the ESP or COL application. , verify the following attributes of the QA program:
+Verify that a QA program has been established and implemented (including plans, procedures, and instructions), and addresses safety-related work related to activities in support of the ESP or COL application.
+Specifically, verify the following attributes of the QA program:

 Verify that the applicant retains the overall responsibility for the establishment and implementation of all QA requirements, including those aspects of the program delegated to contractors and consultants.

-Verify that activities affecting quality, such as, preparation of analyses, calculations, design drawings, specifications and procurement documents, related verification reviews, and control of documents and document changes are accomplished in accordance with established instructions, and drawings.
+Verify that activities affecting quality, such as, preparation of analyses, calculations, design drawings, specifications and procurement documents, related verification reviews, and control of documents and document changes are accomplished in accordance with established instructions, procedures, and drawings.

 Verify that management of the organizations implementing the QA program, or portions thereof, regularly assess the adequacy of that part of the program for which they are responsible to assure its effective implementation.